| FREQUENTLY

 online Fee Schedule.

+Why should my NEW home be inspected?
 Many people ask, "Why does a newly constructed home need an inspection?"
 Many people assume that the builder and contractors are overseen by provincial or municipal officials and that these local inspectors check out the house.
 This is true to some degree, however, few if any municipal inspectors spend anywhere near enough time to fully check out a home.
 Further, there is often other problems with new homes that are not necessarily code violations, yet could have serious consequences for the long term health of the home.

+FACT - The majority of construction tasks are usually subcontracted out to the lowest bidder, with speed being the most important consideration for the builder.
+With many separate activities going on at the same time, it's nearly impossible for the builder / contractor to personally monitor all phases of the homes construction.
 Every week we identify significant problems and deficiencies at newer homes that are over two years old and are up for sale.
 In many cases we discover these problems for our clients, the potential buyers of the newer home.
 Unfortunately for the sellers, a majority of their warranty coverage has now expired and the builder is no longer required to return to the home and correct the problems.
 Invariably, these defects would have been caught during a "warranty" inspection, and the homeowner could have saved, in some cases, thousands of dollars.
+In summary, we encounter a full range of issues with new homes.
+During the New Home Inspection process we will describe what each problem is, and explain why it is a problem.
+When considering the value of a professional Halton New Home Inspection, remember, peace of mind can be priceless.

 Is